felixvk1234/Thesis/README.md

 # Thesis

-This contains the code to run my file on the cluster of the Vlaams Supercomputer Centrum.
+This contains the code to run the models on the cluster of the Vlaams Supercomputer Centrum.
 It also contains the code to train the data using the different methods.
 - `Graph Convolutional Network`
 - `GraphSAGE`

+For 3 different datasets
+- `Mobile Vikings`
+- `Proximus Prepaid`
+- `Proximus Postpaid`

 ![image](https://github.com/user-attachments/assets/a358f886-83dc-4e25-8412-3e80cd0ba675)